 Hiring a wedding planner is a big investment, but it's also a total sanity-saver.
 You might start off the wedding planning process excited about buying a dress or going to your cake tasting, but the nitty-gritty details that make up the less-fun parts of planning a wedding can really bog you down.
 Having an amazing planner by your side to help with mundane tasks such as checking if your caterer is available or making sure you rent the correct number of wine glasses will transform a good wedding into a great one (and make the months leading up to the big day a little more enjoyable).

 While the basics of a planner's job are pretty well-known, how do you make sure you're getting a good return on your investment?
 We talked to expert Anne Book about how couples can really get the most out of their wedding planners.

 Know Their Strengths

 Before you even hire a planner, find out a little more about them and their background.
 Were they the events manager at a major venue, the head of catering at a hotel, or are they a longtime planner with 15 years of experience and vendor contacts?
-"They might be a wiz at styling tables after years with a rental company, or know everything there is to know about menus because they used to work for a caterer," says Book.
+"They might be a wiz at styling tables after years with a rental company, or know everything there is to know about menus because they used to work for a caterer," Book says.
 "Once you figure out their strengths and passions, you'll have a better sense of ways they'll be able to help with your wedding that might not be evident on paper."